How Much Can You Write Off for Meals and Entertainment?

 Can You Write off a Gift for Clients?

 Yes, you can write off a gift for your clients.
 The IRS allows for a $25.00 tax deduction for every person you send a gift to.
-This only applies once, per person, in a calendar year.
+This only applies once, per person, during your tax year.
 This means if you buy two gifts for the same person in a year, you can only deduct $25.00 once when doing the company’s taxes.
 This deduction also applies to employees.

 There’s also something else to consider here.
 You cannot take a client to an event, such as a football game, and count that as a ‘gift’.
 That is an ‘entertainment expense’ and must be counted as such, meaning no deduction.